Kernix13/beginner-git-commands/GitHub.md

 > [!NOTE]
 > The [review-pull-requests](https://github.com/skills/review-pull-requests) lesson from GitHub is interesting.
 If you complete, check the Issues tab and click on the one closed issues for some really good notes about reviewing PRs.

+A pull request is a collaboration area where work in one branch is reviewed before merging it into another branch.
+It has different tabs to manage the conversation and easily review changes.

+1. Conversation - A general log of the pull request activity.
+It also provides an open space for fellow collaborators and the community to provide ideas, suggestions, and general feedback.
+2. Commits - A list of only the commits unique to the proposed branch.
+3. Checks - The results of any automations applied to the pull request using GitHub Actions.
+That's for another exercise, though.
+4. Files Changed - A Diff view that easily shows the proposed changes in a before/after view.
+It also has options to add comments and reviews in context.

+When you create a PR, make sure to select the following options:

+- base: main
+- compare: branch-name

+Pull request assignees

+- Assign yourself or someone else

+### Leave a review

+The best way to get a review is to ask for one.
+By assigning a reviewer, they get 3 options for providing feedback:

+- Comment - General feedback without approval or rejection.
+- Approve - Allows merging if rulesets, code owners, or other policies are enforced.
+- Request Changes - The proposed changes need do not meet expectations and need additional work.
+A review should be re-requested after the changes are made.

+What does a review typically look like?

+1. Reviewing the title and description are clear and concise.
+It should easily convey the intended changes and any associated issues.
+2. Reviewing the Files changed tab to ensure all proposed code matches the description.
+3. For most updates, try out the proposed change to verify they match the intention.
+4. Use the repository's contributing guide for any guidance on review requirements, testing, quality verification, etc.

+To leave a review:

+1. On the pull request, click the Files changed tab.
+2. Take a moment to review the change.
+3. Above the comparison view, click the Submit review button.
+4. Enter a comment and click the Submit review button.

+Note: You can't choose Approve or Request changes on your own pull request

+### Suggest changes

+The Add a suggestion feature is a button in the comment text editor.
+It inserts a specially formatted code block.
+Instead of only showing a comment, GitHub will also provide a Commit suggestion button.
+This allows the author to accept the suggestion and commit it with the push of a button.

+1. On the pull request, click Files changed.
+2. Find the comparison view for the file.
+3. Hover your cursor next to the line numbers for the modified line.
+4. Click the plus icon to show an inline comment form.
+5. Click the Add a suggestion button to insert a modifiable copy of the line.

+### Apply a suggested change

+1. In the pull request navigation, select the Conversation tab.
+2. Scroll down and click the Commit suggestion button to open a commit message form.
+3. Edit the commit message to the below text and click the Commit changes button.

+## Miscellaneous

 ```
 The "24-Hour Rule" for npm